 - Send the completed original forms to the Central Payroll office via AggieService or email.

-- Departments are required to advise employees of the following:
+- Service Channels are required to advise employees of the following:

 - Damage payments are subject to federal, state, and FICA withholding deductions.
 Vacation or other benefits, not including sick leave, accrued prior to signing the Oath must be included.